Heart of Westwood

 1. Multimodal integration

-The hub brings together metro, bus, bike, and pedestrian movement in one coordinated system.
-Instead of scattered transfers and fragmented infrastructure, riders move through a more unified mobility experience.
+The hub brings together metro, bus, bike, pedestrian movement, parking, micromobility, and rider services in one coordinated system.
+Instead of scattered transfers and disconnected infrastructure, users move through a more unified mobility experience.

 2. Direct D-Line connection

 A direct underground connection links the hub to the future Metro D-Line station.
-This increases the usefulness of the new line by making transfers easier and by tying it into a broader mobility destination rather than leaving it as a standalone stop.
+This increases the usefulness of the new rail line by making transfers easier and tying the station into a broader mobility destination.

 3. Redevelopment of an underused site

-A massive parking structure next to a major new transit line represents a major opportunity cost.
-By moving parking underground and repurposing the rest of the space, the concept increases the site’s value to the neighborhood and makes better use of one of Westwood’s most strategically located properties.
+Parking Structure 32 is a large structure beside a major new transit investment.
+Keeping it mainly as above ground parking would miss the larger potential of the site.
+By moving parking underground and repurposing the rest of the space, the concept increases the site’s value to the neighborhood.

 4. Improved rider comfort